ManishJangid007/Worklog/README.md

-# Task Organizer
+# Worklog

-A modern Progressive Web App (PWA) for organizing and tracking daily tasks with project management and time tracking features.
+A modern Progressive Web App (PWA) for organizing and tracking daily work entries with project management and time tracking features.

 ## Features

 ### Core Functionality
-- **Daily Task Management**: Add tasks for specific dates with project organization
+- **Daily Worklog Management**: Add work entries for specific dates with project organization
 - **Project Management**: Create and manage projects/sections for tasks
 - **Time Tracking**: Track hours spent on each project for summary reports
 - **Copy Functionality**: Copy tasks in various formats for sharing on Teams